MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/technologies/Software-Defined-Networking-Technologies.md

 1. **Southbound API** – allows the network controller to communicate with the network.
 2. **Northbound API** – allows you to communicate with the network controller.

-You can use wither Windows PowerShell, the Representational State Transfer (REST) API or a management application to manage the following physical and virtual network infrastructure.
+You can use Windows PowerShell, the Representational State Transfer (REST) API, or a management application to manage the following physical and virtual network infrastructure:

 - Hyper-V VMs and virtual switches
 - Physical network switches